kreteshq/kretes.dev/tutorial/creating-the-application.md

 ## Create Application

 Kretes provides [application templates](/docs/integrations) that combine popular libraries, tools and frameworks to even further speed up the process of creating web applications.
-In this tutorial we are using React.js on the front end, thus we will generate a Kretes application by passing `react` to the `--template` paramter.
+In this tutorial we are using React.js on the front end, thus we will generate a Kretes application by passing `react` to the `--template` parameter.

 Create a new applicaiton using the React.js template